 The Purpose of Human Existence

 Many philosophers have debated about the purpose of existence, which lies at the core of story writing.
-Below is my answer for this topic.
+Below is my answer to this topic.

-2) Experience Limitations: In order to grow, we must experience limitations.
+2) Experience Limitations: To grow, we must experience limitations.
 Limitations force us to choose something over another.
 There is no purpose in existing if limitations do not exist.

 3) Make Choices: Each choice is an act of self-definition.
-The sum total of all our choices creates our character.
-Our beliefs about ourselves are irrelevant to our identity, since until our belief is demonstrated through action, it merely exists as our potential character.
+The total of all our choices creates our character.
+Our beliefs about ourselves are irrelevant to our identity since until our belief is demonstrated through action, it merely exists as our potential character.

 Reactive Predictive Communications

-One of the key skills of a NeuroTypical is the ability to recognize and complete a pattern of human behavior before it actually takes place.
+One of the key skills of a NeuroTypical is the ability to recognise and complete a pattern of human behaviour before it takes place.
 The other key skill is the ability to know that other people know that you know something (i.e. meta-cognition or Theory of Mind) and vice-versa.
 I call the integration of these meta-skills as “Reactive Predictive Communication”.
 Take the following scene from a movie as an example:

 In the movie “Aliens”, the protagonist Ellen Ripley finds herself in a chamber full of alien eggs.
 The hideous alien queen glances at her menacingly, while her underlings approach Ripley from the corridor.
 Ripley stares at the Alien Queen and fires her flamethrower into the air.
 The queen roars briefly in agony.
 Ripley then looks down at one of the alien eggs and points the flamethrower at it.
 She did not fire.
 The queen then makes a quick waving gesture and her underlings leave the room.